 Lymphedema (LIMF-eh-DEE-ma) is a condition where fluid collects in the arm (or other area such as the hand, fingers, chest or back) causing it to swell (edema).
+It usually occurs in the areas of the body that had surgery and radiation therapy.
 In the past, there was some concern that exercise might increase the risk of lymphedema in breast cancer survivors and worsen symptoms in those who developed the condition.
 However, arm exercises (such as weight-lifting) do not appear to increase the risk of lymphedema in survivors [70-72].
 Moreover, studies now show weight-lifting (in a supervised research setting) can reduce symptoms in survivors with lymphedema, as well as improve body image, sexuality and physical strength [72-74].
 Talk to your health care provider before starting an exercise program to manage lymphedema.

 Learn more about lymphedema.

 Making healthy lifestyle choices has benefits at any age.
-Maintaining a healthy weight, eating a balanced diet, being more active and becoming more aware of your health can be physically and mentally rewarding at any point in life.
+Maintaining a healthy weight, eating a well-balanced diet, being more active, stopping smoking (if you smoke) and becoming more aware of your health can be physically and mentally rewarding at any point in life.